 I have traveled the same long route to work for nearly seven years.
 My wife and I had discussed buying a new home, one closer to my office, last fall, but then I didn't get the raise I had expected to, and the subject was quickly dropped.

 When we were first married, my wife and I discussed and shared everything.
 We would tell each other about how someday we'd live in a big house out in the country, home-school our children, have a couple of dogs, cats, cows, whatever.
 We imagined ourselves in a perfect pastoral setting; the serenity of the country would serve as the backdrop of our peaceful existence.
 We wanted to buy a big farmhouse and live in it until we died.
 Instead, we got a three-bedroom split-level ranch in the suburbs.
 We bought our plot, had our house built, settled in, and had two children.

 Occasionally, we play cards or go golfing with our neighbors, Ted and Judy.
-Their two kids play with our two kids, only their two kids also have a dog that they play with as well.
-Alicia and Colin have been nagging my wife and me to get them a dog of their own, but we tell them that it would just be one more thing that we'd have to take care of.
+Their two kids play with our two kids, only their two kids also have a dog they play with as well.
+Alicia and Colin have been nagging my wife and me to get them a dog of their own, but we tell them it would just be one more thing we'd have to take care of.
 And neither one of us wants that.
-No doubt that the children hate us for this, but I remind myself that someday, they'll hate us for a lot more.
+No doubt the children hate us for this, but I remind myself that someday, they'll hate us for a lot more.